-Scott Eblin, The Next Level: What Insiders Know About Executive Success, 2nd Edition.

-Hans Finzel, The Top Ten Mistakes Leaders Make, chapter 2, "Putting Paperwork Before Peoplework."

-John Kotter, "What Leaders Really Do," Harvard Business Review.

-Andy Stanley, Next Generation Leader: 5 Essentials for Those Who Will Shape the Future.
+- Scott Eblin, The Next Level: What Insiders Know About Executive Success, 2nd Edition. - Hans Finzel, The Top Ten Mistakes Leaders Make, chapter 2, - "Putting Paperwork Before Peoplework." - John Kotter, "What Leaders Really Do," Harvard Business Review. - Andy Stanley, Next Generation Leader: 5 Essentials for Those Who Will Shape the Future.

-Matt Perman Facebook | Twitter
+Matt Perman

-Matt is an author, speaker, and consultant eager to help you do work that matters, and do it better.
+Matt is an author, speaker, and consultant eager to help you do work that matters and do it better.
 More than that, he wants to help you do your work and influence the culture in a gospel-centered way.
-A co-founder of What's Best Next, Matt is the author of What's Best Next and Creating a Business Plan that Actually Works.
+Matt is the author of What's Best Next and Creating a Business Plan that Actually Works.

-Visit WhatsBestNext.com for more on leading, creating, and getting things done.
+Visit WhatsBestNext.com for more resources on leading, creating, and getting things done.